-I am thrilled to welcome you to the Department of Health System Design and Global Health, a first of its kind department in the nation to both include the work of designing our own health care system with executive and hospital leadership here in New York City and at the same time be working to improve health care systems abroad and driving an exchange between the two.
+I am thrilled to welcome you to the Department of Global Health and Health Systems Design, a first of its kind department in the nation to both include the work of designing our own health care system with executive and hospital leadership here in New York City and at the same time be working to improve health care systems abroad and driving an exchange between the two.

-Founded in May of 2016, the Department of Health System Design and Global Health is located on the 5th floor of the New York Academy of Medicine, a leader in urban health initiatives across the world.
+Founded in May of 2016, the Department of Global Health and Health Systems Design is located on the 5th floor of the New York Academy of Medicine, a leader in urban health initiatives across the world.
 Although we are working to build our global presence, the Department will remain an integral part of the East Harlem community by actively working on core flagship projects.

 Currently, however, America’s health care sector is performing poorly.
 Since many Americans have experienced poor health and healthcare, the Department helps partner with thought leaders, doers and engaged citizens and consumers who seek to radically redesign how health care is developed and implemented.
 It should come as no surprise that a world of 8 billion people yields insights, solutions and breakthroughs that can transform care in America, while we contribute our piece of the puzzle to our colleagues abroad.